 - Install the sunshades a few weeks before your due date.
 That way they’re in there and you don’t have to worry about them once your due date arrives!

 - Wash & insert the car seat cooling pad well in advance.
-This product was critical to keeping our daughters and son cool on car rides.
+This product was essential to keeping our daughters and son cool on car rides.

 - Cool down the car before putting baby in there.
 Trust me on this one.
 It’s a panicky feeling to put your first baby in the car outside the hospital doors (at least it was for me).
 The last thing you want to do is look down and see your newborn sweating in their car seat.
 Let whoever is bringing the car around to the front door get a 10-min headstart on you leaving the hospital room.